marmelab/react-admin/docs/Upgrade.md

 ### The `save` Function Signature Changed

-The `save` function signature no longer take a redirection side effect as the second argument.
+The `save` function signature no longer takes a redirection side effect as the second argument.
 Instead, it only receives the data and an options object for side effects (which was the third argument before):

 ```diff
 const MyCustomCreate = () => {